-Traditional ISDN phone systems are now coming to the end of their lives and BT have announced that new ISDN will not be supplied beyond 2020.
-Other solutions are now widely available and include cloud-based VoIP phone systems.
-These provide a real alternative to buying a direct replacement that sits in the corner of your office.
+Traditional ISDN phone systems are now coming to the end of their lives, with BT announcing ISDN will not be supplied beyond 2020.
+Cloud-based solutions are now widely available and include cloud-based hosted phone systems, which provide an alternative to buying a direct replacement that sits in the corner of your office.

 Today’s business users need phone calls that are ‘rock-solid’ reliable and features & functions that help them work flexibly, such as working anywhere and receiving their calls on whatever device they choose.
 Many companies are still relying on traditional Integrated Service Digital Network (ISDN) technology for their business communications.
 This obsolete technology was first introduced in the 1970’s and is due for final switch-off by 2025.
 Many of the phone systems supporting ISDN are now beyond economic upgrade and as such are also defunct.

-This leaves many business owners / decision-makers with the issue of what to do next.
+This leaves many business owners / decision-makers with the issue of what to do next?
 Do they upgrade their phone system by replacing the box that sits in the corner of their office?
 Or are there alternatives that can be considered?
-Cloud based VoIP telephony is now a stable and mainstream service which offers many benefits that include zero-capital expenditure and flexible terms.
-Such features that many business users already enjoy from other cloud-based services, such as Microsoft Office365 or Microsoft Azure.
+Cloud based VoIP telephony is now a stable and mainstream service which offers many benefits that include zero-capital expenditure, highly flexible features and easy set-up.
+These are features that many business users already enjoy from other cloud-based services, such as Microsoft Office365 or Google Cloud.

 ISDN is heavily reliant on physical copper wiring, it uses its own set of physical equipment and adding / removing connections is time consuming, costly and often troublesome.
 When issues arise, it can also be problematic to fix in a timely manner and having a dedicated ISDN backup is costly.
 Not ideal in an ever more demanding business world!